edwardmccormick/edwardmccormick/README.md

 <h1 align="center">Hi 👋, I'm Ted</h1>
-<h3 align="center">I'm a software developer and former Naval officer.
-Hire me to help your team build, and to help build your team.</h3>
+<h3 align="center">I'm a software developer and former Naval officer, currently working as a DevOps Engineer at SWBC.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=edwardmccormick&label=Profile%20views&color=0e75b6&style=flat" alt="edwardmccormick" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=edwardmccormick" alt="edwardmccormick" /></a> </p>

-- 🌱 I've got a list and it's quite long and distinguished: Python and Django, C# and .Net/asp.net, PHP and Laravel.
+- 🌱 I've got a list and it's quite long and distinguished: Python and Django, C# and .Net/asp.net, PHP and Laravel, and a little Node.js for good measure.
+I'm also spinning up on Docker/Jenkins/Azure/AWS - slowly but surely it's all coming together!
 Probably Tailwind, too, to finally escape my beloved Bootstrap.
 Eventually, React and Angular, as well.

 - 👯 I’m looking to collaborate on - Pretty much anything?
 I'm looking to grow my portfolio, and I can help you with either full stack, front- or back-end concerns.
 If you want to go 'full-stack' (or need some help building out your full-stack app) shoot me an email and let's work on something.